 All in all, if given the chance, I would definitely choose the MMIT programme over and over again!
 On top of all the transferable skills and experience I have gained at the UG/UMCG, I made a lot of good friends from all over the world, due to the multicultural environment in the MMIT programme.

 'You can only find this specific combination of (bio)medical and pharmaceutical sciences here'

-Prof. dr. Smit is responsible for the content, organisation and quality of the master’s programme and its different specializations.
+Prof. dr. Zuhorn is responsible for the content, organisation and quality of the master’s programme and its different specializations.
 ‘MMIT is embedded within the University Medical Center Groningen (UMCG) and the Groningen Research Institute of Pharmacy (GRIP), combining (bio)medical and pharmaceutical sciences.
 Emphasis is on the field of (bio) medical sciences but students also learn the fundamentals of drug research.
 This unique combination allows students to not only obtain a thorough understanding of the mechanisms of diseases, but also gain an understanding into the development of novel innovative therapies.’

-Which track to choose?
+Which specialization to choose?

 Biologists, medics and pharmacists

-‘Yes, we have a selection procedure but do not be intimidated by this,’ prof. dr. Smit says.
+‘Yes, we have a selection procedure but do not be intimidated by this,’ prof. dr. Zuhorn says.
 Students are screened on the basis of their CV, motivation letter and a letter of recommendation.
 Students that pass the requirements will be interviewed by the Admission board.
 During this interview - either in person or via Skype - applicants are asked to present a research project from their BSc study and an article.
 ‘The pressure is on, but just remember that you can prepare yourself well.
 Your motivation and talent for research are most important.
 Show them that you are a serious candidate.’